Quality Service Program

 After investigation the appropriate Response must be documented on the “Form” and “Log” and the member contacted.
 In most cases the response must be within 2 business days.

 If required all follow-up must be documented on the “Form” and “Log” with all details including the date the member was advised.

 Step 5 – Final Signoff

-When the “Concern” has been dealt with the final step is the approval of the General Manager or in the case that the “Concern” is regarding the General Manager the Board will approve.
-While the General Manager may be involved in any step the sign off signifies that the “Concern” has been dealt with in the most efficient manner and the Credit Union has modified procedures, if possible, to ensure the “Concern” will not happen in the future.
+When the “Concern” has been dealt with the final step is the approval of the President or in the case that the “Concern” is regarding the President the Board will approve.
+While the President may be involved in any step the sign off signifies that the “Concern” has been dealt with in the most efficient manner and the Credit Union has modified procedures, if possible, to ensure the “Concern” will not happen in the future.